 As you can see, sorting can be done alphabetically from A-Z or Z-A, by value in ascending or descending order or manually using any order we need for visualizing the data.

 - Click on Data in the Ribbon Menu on the top of the screen.

-- In the pop-up window, we can select any of the attributes we want to sort from the table and sort by value, alphabetical order and many other attributes.
+- We can select any of the attributes we want to sort from the table and sort by value, alphabetical order, and many other attributes in the pop-up window.

 - We can also sort multiple attributes simultaneously by clicking on add level and specifying the next parameter we want to sort on.